NikSri/Website/README.md

 # Website

-This is mostly a test to see what a repository is, but it could turn into where we work on the website.
+This is where we're going to work on the website!